-When You Use Them You use hub management windows to:
+You use hub management windows to:

-- Exit HUBwatch. - Add modules to or delete modules from the configuration. - Manage SNMP agents and community information. - Change the view of the Hub Front Panel window. - Create or delete backplane LAN segments and their connections. - Monitor the physical environment of the hub. - View and manage the message log. - Set polling. - Find Ethernet stations (including duplicate addresses). - Get Help.
+- Exit HUBwatch. - Add modules to or delete modules from the configuration. - Manage SNMP agents and community information. - Change the view of the Hub Front Panel window. - Create or delete backplane LAN segments and their connections. - Monitor the physical environment of the hub. - · View and manage the message log. - · Set polling. - Manage alarms - Find Ethernet stations (including duplicate addresses). - · Get Help.